 This plant is classified as invasive by the California Invasive Plant Council (Cal-IPC).
 Its rating is moderate.

 Has fragrant Flower.

 Growth Rate: 36 or More Inches per Year.

 Longevity Less than 50 years.

-Leaves Bipinnately Compound, Silver Gray, No Change, Evergreen.
+Leaves Bipinnately Compound, Bluish Green or Silver or Gray Green, No Change, Evergreen.

 Flowers Showy.
 Fragrant Yellow.
 Flowers in Spring or Winter.
 Has perfect flowers (male and female parts in each flower).

 Brown Legume, Large (1.50 - 3.00 inches), fruiting in Winter, Spring or Summer.

 Bark Dark Gray, Light Gray or Light Green, Fissured.

 Shading Capacity Rated as Moderately Dense in Leaf.